Sample and Feature Selection with FPS and CUR

 Perform feature selection

-Now perform feature selection.
+Now perform feature selection to reduce the size of the features.
 In this example we will go back to using the descriptor decomposed into atomic environments, as opposed to the one decomposed into structure environments, but only use FPS for brevity.

 print("----Feature selection-----")